Igalim: Worship

 Igalim belonged to the pantheon of Lagash.
 He is already attested in sources contemporary with the early texts from Fara.
 The oldest dedicatory inscription mentioning him comes from the reign of Uru'inimgina and commemorates the construction of his temple Emeḫušgalanki, "house which holds the terrible me of heaven and earth".
 The same temple is also mentioned in an inscription of Gudea.
 It was located in Girsu.
 According to Tonia Sharlach, the temples of Igalim and Shulshaga in the state of Lagash in the Early Dynastic period, as well as their various dependencies (such as fields or fisheries) were maintained by the sons of the reigning monarch or, if they were too young to fulfill this role, by their mother.
 Igalim's clergy is attested in textual sources under the generic term "people of Igalim" (lú dIg-alim), analogous to these used to refer to groups connected to Bau and Shulshaga.
 Igalim is attested in various Early Dynastic offering lists from Lagash focused on the deities from the circle of Ningirsu and Bau, for example as a recipient of sheep or goats, in some cases alongside Shulshaga.
-He was celebrated during the festival of his mother in Girsu (alongside deities such as Ninshubur, Ninazu or Ḫegir) and during another, focused on his father, which might have taken place in th city of Lagash.
+He was celebrated during the festival of his mother in Girsu (alongside deities such as Ninshubur, Ninazu or Ḫegir) and during another, focused on his father, which might have taken place in the city of Lagash.

 A statuette dedicated by Shulgi to Igalim has been found in Telloh (Girsu).
 He refers to him as the "beloved son of Ningirsu" in the accompanying inscription.
 It is the only identified royal inscription from the Ur III period dedicated to this god.

 Active worship of Igalim is only attested until the end of the Ur III period.
 In the later Old Babylonian Nippur god list he appears as the 77th of the deities enumerated, before Nergal and in the proximity of other underworld deities, which according to Jeremiah Peterson might be a reflection of his association with Nungal.
 In the Canonical Temple List, most likely composed in the Kassite period, his temple Emeḫušgalanki occurs as the 498th entry.